Yale-BIM/f21-assignments/assignment-2/README.md

     > The [tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
     page has tabs for switching between ROS distributions.
-Follow the tutorial for the distribution of ROS that you have installed in your system, e.g., Kinetic.
+Follow the tutorial for the distribution of ROS that you have installed in your system, i.e., Melodic.

 2. Download Shutter's codebase into your workspace's `src` directory.